Awesome / Matthew Reilly

-Christ, just the Scarecrow himself.
-And the scars just make him sound cooler to this troper.
+- Christ, just the Scarecrow himself.
+And the scars just make him sound cooler.

-Reversing a trap by turning around the directional grenades.
+- Reversing a trap by turning around the claymore mines.

 This side towards enemy.

-Even though he's a bastard, Caesar did sound pretty cool.
+- Even though he's a bastard, Caesar does sound pretty cool.

 Caesar: Oh, no, no, Scarecrow.
 Remember, no shooting Uncle Caesar.

 Schofield: I think I'll leave you to decide that.

 - Crashing an AWACS plane: